YashaPushak/GPS/README.md

 GPS does not support other operators, for example `in` or `>`.
-If you need to support this behaviour, you must create one child parameter for each value of the parameter parameter that should enable the child.
+If you need to support this behaviour, you must create one child parameter for each value of the parameter parameter that should enable the child (see example below).

-### Example Configuration Space
+## Example Configuration Space

 The following configuration space is an extended version of the one used in the artificial algorithm example, designed to also illustrate conditional parameters.